iDesoftSystems/brute-force-attacks/README.md

-# brute-force-attacks
+# Brute Force Attacks

-Brute-force Attacks for Testing
+Brute-force Attacks for Testing some webapis.

+Repository for educational purposes